How To Safely Send Your Nudes

 DiscKreet ($3, iOS) will ensure that unauthorized friends, family members, or thieves aren’t looking at your nudes by using a two-password system.
 To view intimate recordings, each participant has to enter in their unique passcode at the same time.
 Every time you want to view a sent photo, you’ll need to request the sender’s permission first.

 Bleep (free, iOS and Android) is an app that’s ideal for people who want their images to self-destruct after they’re received.
-It’s made by the filesharing company BitTorrent, uses peer-to-peer communication and doesn’t store messages on the cloud.
+It’s made by the filesharing company BitTorrent, uses peer-to-peer communication, and doesn’t store messages on the cloud.
 It has a “Whisper Mode” that makes photos disappear as soon as they’re seen.
 When a screenshot is detected, it blurs the name of the sender (which isn’t *super* helpful, but provides at least one line of defense).

 6. If you are using a chat app, see if there’s an “incognito” or “secret” mode that won’t record your history.